SHOCKWAVE THERAPY

 • Frozen shoulder

-Shockwave has also been investigated to treat bone fractures and accelerate healing on non-union bone fractures.**
+Shockwave has also been investigated to treat bone fractures and accelerate the healing of non-union bone fractures.**

-**The use of shockwave therapy for injuries other than musculoskeletal are solely within Medical Physicians’ scope of practice.
+**The use of shockwave therapy for injuries other than musculoskeletal is solely within Medical Physicians’ scope of practice.

 Reference